What is Thanksgiving? Why is it on a Thursday? What the hellfire is a candied yam?

 You might get lucky and hit a house that celebrates other regional fare: tamales, gumbo, venison, pho, hummus, biryani.

-Tip: when facing a soggy Brussels sprout, eat-act like a people on TV, or a little kid.
+3 tips when facing a soggy Brussels sprout: eat-act like people on TV, transferring the unpleasant bite into your napkin.
 Move that sucker around on your plate and keep talking.
+Is there a dog around?

 If in the burbs, jump on the chance to participate in a sport on that manicured lawn.
 Touch football (not that kind, the American one) is popular because everyone can play.
 Rules can vary, depending on the age and level of ruthless competition.
 Be prepared by skimming the rules here.